colbyfayock/colbyfayock.com/src/_posts/create-your-own-santa-tracker-with-gatsby-and-react-leaflet.md

 Let’s break this down:

-* We fetch Santa himself using our API endpoint
+* We grab Santa’s route via the API endpoint
-* Once we have Santa, we grab the response in a JSON format to make it easier to work with
+* Once we have his route, we grab the response in a JSON format to make it easier to work with
-* From that response, we grab Santa’s route URL
-* We fetch Santa’s route using that URL and again grab it in a JSON format
 * This is all wrapped in a try/catch so we can safely handle any response errors
 * Finally, we just `log` out our response for now